 National Pension Scheme or NPS is one of the famous schemes offered by the Government of India.
 It is a retirement saving scheme open to all the Indians, but mandatory for all the government employees.
 It aims to provide retirement Income to the citizens of India.
 Indian citizens and NRIs in the age group of 18 to 60 can subscribe to this scheme.

 Under NPS scheme, you can allocate your funds in equity, corporate Bonds and government securities.
 Investments made up to INR 50,000 are liable for deductions under section 80 CCD (1B).
 Additional investments upto INR 1,50,000 are tax Deductible under Section 80C of the income tax Act.

 Talk to our investment specialist

-National Saving Certificate or NSC is launched by the Government of India to promote the habit of savings amongst the Indians.
+National Saving Certificate is launched by the Government of India to promote the habit of savings amongst the Indians.
 The minimum investment amount for this scheme is INR 100 and there is no maximum investment amount.
 The interest rate of NSC changes every year.
-For FY 17-18 the interest rate of NSC is 7.6% p.a.
-One can claim tax deduction of INR 1.5 lakh under Section 80C of the Income Tax Act.
+From 01.04.2020, the interest rate of NSC is 6.8% compounded annually, but payable at maturity.
+One can claim tax Deduction of INR 1.5 lakh under Section 80C of the Income Tax Act.
 Only residents of India are eligible to invest in this scheme.

 Atal Pension Yojana or APY is a social security scheme launched by the Government of India for the workers in the unorganized sector.
-An Indian citizen in the age group of 18-40 years with a valid bank account is eligible to apply for APY.
-Atal Pension Yojana is launched to encourage individuals from the weaker section to opt for a pension, which would benefit them during their old age.
+An Indian citizen in the age group of 18-40 years with a valid Bank account is eligible to apply of the scheme.
+It is launched to encourage individuals from the weaker section to opt for a pension, which would benefit them during their old age.
 The scheme can also be taken by anyone who is self-employed.
 One can enroll for APY with your bank or post office.
 However, the only condition in this scheme is that the contribution must be made until the age of 60.

 You Might Also Like